Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Introduction

-It wasn't until 1987--1991 when a theoretical development was made \cite{grangeat1987analyse,grangeat1991} linking cone-beam projection data to a derivative of the Radon transform that cone-beam reconstruction became common.
+It wasn't until 1987--1991 when a theoretical development was made by \emph{Grangeat} \cite{grangeat1987analyse,grangeat1991mathematical} linking cone-beam projection data to a derivative of the Radon transform \cite{radon1917_english} that fully 3D cone-beam reconstruction became common, and has since been referred to as cone-beam computed tomography (CBCT).
+In mathematical terms: \emph{Grangeat} established a singular-value decomposition for the projection operator which had left- and right-singular vectors that related to the Radon transforms of the measurements and volume respectively.
 An exact method for reconstruction from cone-beam data was made available in 1995 \cite{tam1995exact} based on this theoretical development, after which many more surfaced, e.g. \cite{danielsson97:proceedings_3D_1997,defrise2000solution,katsevich2002theoretically,katsevich2003general,ye2005general}.

-A notable absence from the literature is any exact method to reconstruct from cone-beam data collected with a source locus $X$ that is not one-dimensional in shape, for example the cylindrical trajectory proposed in \cite{kingston2018space} or the spherical one in \cite{bauer2021}.
-This is likely because previous inversion methods for the X-ray transform have been based on the Radon transform; such methods do not work well for multidimensional loci because they require differentiating measurement data along the locus $X$.\footnote{Because the data needs to be differentiated along the locus, the source points need to be finely spaced, which is much harder to do on a multidimensional locus.} Likewise, we are not aware of a published method which describes how to reconstruct from arbitrary parallel-beam data.

-This article fills the gap by presenting a self-contained mathematical proof for: \begin{itemize} \item a convolution-backprojection method for arbitrary parallel-beam data. \item a backprojection-convolution method for arbitrary parallel-beam data. \item a backprojection-convolution method for certain kinds of cone-beam datasets with detectors of finite size (particularly, for source loci $X$ which are multidimensional and surround the reconstruction support). \end{itemize} Due to the backprojection/convolution structure, these methods are extremely efficient to compute on modern hardware, though we will not address those matters here.
-We also give the specific error functions which are minimised by these methods (with a significant caveat for the cone-beam method).
-A separate publication examining a computer implementation of the cone-beam inversion theory will be forthcoming.
+Based as they are on the work of \emph{Grangeat}, these methods are limited to source loci $X$ that are one-dimensional curves through 3D space, because they rely on differentiation of measurement data along the parameter of that curve.
+Once again, the method that has best stood the test of time is structured similarly to a convolution-backprojection algorithm \cite{katsevich2002theoretically,katsevich2003general} (typically it is referred to as a `filtered backprojection' method, because `filtered' can refer to more general operations than a convolution).
+Indeed, it is hard to imagine any type of inversion algorithm that could exceed the speed of convolution-backprojection type methods at large scale.